satoshi-ikehata/CNN-PS-ECCV2018/README.md

 python test.py
 ```

-If the program properly works, you will get the average angular errors (indegrees) for each dataset as
+If the program properly works, you will get average angular errors (in degrees) for each dataset.

 <img src="webimage/img000.png" width="300">

+The final result [Mean] is the error about the averaged surface normal over first K (K=10 in this case) differently rotated observation maps.
+See details in my paper.

 The pretrained model for TensorFlow backend is included (weight_and_model.hdf5).